zachlambert/ros-rescue-mirror/README.md

 **arbie_slam**:
 - Contains a launch file for starting the realsense cameras.
 - Contains a launch file for starting rtabmap_ros, which performs slam and can also plan trajectories.
+- Provides a node for setting the odometry transform.

 ## Dependencies